 Internal decorations

 Repair category 1

-Notes The property was found to be well presented.
+Notes The property was found to be in reasonable decorative order.

 Cellars

 Repair category N/A

-Notes Not applicable.
+Notes

 Electricity

 Repair category 2

-Notes The electrics appear to have been partially upgraded in the past with the installation of a new consumer unit and upgraded fittings to areas of the property.
-Some fittings remain slightly older and wiring presumably was not fully upgraded.
+Notes Aspects of the electrical installation are of a mixed age.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.